zumasys/docs/site/smartsuite/release-notes/2021-march/README.md

   * Tap & Go
   * Chip & Pin
   * Digital Wallets
-* Updated payment devices and payment interfaces to conform with P2PE standards Please contact [sales@total-computing.com](mailto:sales@total-computing.com) or your account representative for additional information.
+* Updated payment devices and payment interfaces to conform with P2PE validated standards Please contact [sales@total-computing.com](mailto:sales@total-computing.com) or your account representative for additional information.
     > May require processor and/or equipment upgrade

 ## Webstore